sillsdev/go-aeneas/research.md

 DTWSpeech - dtw.py
 DTW refers to dynamic time warping, an algorithm used to compare the timing sequences of two similar audio waves.
 This algorithm uses detailed analysis and comparison of two piece-wise functions to achieve temporal alignment.
 Aeneas currently uses aeneas.cdtw Python C Extension to compute the DTW (Best path between two audio waves given the MFCC), the approximated cost matrix, and the accumulated cost matrix.
-All functions return tuples.
+All functions return tuples in an array format, should utilize slices in GO transposition.
 Potential alternative is Mjanda DTW for GO: https://github.com/mjanda/go-dtw which is ported from a detailed javascript implementation of DTW.